DeltaResero/GC-Wii-Linux-Kernels/README.md

 **_Linux kernel for GameCube/Wii/vWii (Branch Version: 3.4.80)_**
 ***

-This is the 3.4.y GC/Wii Linux kernel branch.
+This is the 3.4.y (POC) GC/Wii Linux kernel branch.
 A full copy of this repository can be downloaded by using git to clone the full repository as shown below.

     git clone https://github.com/DeltaResero/GC-Wii-Linux-Kernels.git

 To clone only a standalone copy of this branch, either download directly from GitHub from within the matching branch or releases section, or clone the branch with the following command (requires Git version 1.8.X or greater):

-    git clone -b GC-Wii-Linux-Kernel-3.4.y --single-branch https://github.com/DeltaResero/GC-Wii-Linux-Kernels.git
+    git clone -b GC-Wii-Linux-Kernel-3.4.y-POC --single-branch https://github.com/DeltaResero/GC-Wii-Linux-Kernels.git
 <br>
 For those who are using a version of Git prior to 1.8.X on Debian/Ubuntu based operating systems should able to easily update to at least an 1.8.X version via ppa.
 The alternative is to compile Git from source (https://github.com/git/git).
 By default any Linux operating system prior to Debian 7 and Ubuntu 13.10 use a version of Git that will require updating.
 For Debian based systems, use the following commands to update Git (assuming git is already installed):